oracle/cloudtestdrive/AppDev/functionsandevents/FnHandson.md

 Under logging policy select "LOG TO OBJECT STORAGE", this will facilitate debugging if needed.

+Please refer to [Appendix C](AppendixC.md) if you would like to see more detail on using the logging.

 The screen will look similar to the example below with a different application name depending on your delegate id.

 ![](image.png)